Lawrence Hargrave: Aeronautics

-He made endless experiments and numerous models, and communicated his conclusions in a series of papers to the Royal Society of New South Wales.
-Two papers which will be found in the 1885 volume of its Journal and Proceedings show that he was early on the road to success.
-Other important papers will be found in the 1893 and 1895 volumes which reported on his experiments with flying-machine motors and cellular kites.

 Hargrave lifted sixteen feet from the ground by a tandem of his box kites.

 Of great significance to those pioneers working toward powered flight, Hargrave successfully lifted himself off the ground under a train of four of his box kites at Stanwell Park Beach on 12 November 1894.
 Aided by James Swain, the caretaker at his property, the kite line was moored via a spring balance to two sandbags (see image).
 Hargrave carried an anemometer and clinometer aloft to measure wind speed and the angle of the kite line.
 He rose 16 feet in a wind speed of 21 mph.
 This experiment was widely reported and established the box kite as a stable aerial platform.
-Hargrave claimed that "The particular steps gained are the demonstration that an extremely simple apparatus can be made, carried about, and flown by one man; and that a safe means of making an ascent with a flying machine, of trying the same without any risk of accident, and descending, is now at the service of any experimenter who wishes to use it."
-This was seen by Abbott Lawrence Rotch of the meteorological observatory at Harvard University who constructed a kite from the particulars in Engineering.
-A modification was adopted by the weather bureau of the United States and the use of box-kites for meteorological observations became widespread.
-The principle was applied to gliders, and in October 1906 Alberto Santos-Dumont used the box-kite principle in his aeroplane to make his first flight.
-Until 1909 the box-kite aeroplane was the usual type in Europe.
+Hargrave claimed that "The particular steps gained are the demonstration that an extremely simple apparatus can be made, carried about, and flown by one man; and that a safe means of making an ascent with a flying machine, of trying the same without any risk of accident, and descending, is now at the service of any experimenter who wishes to use it".

-Hargrave had not confined himself to the problem of constructing a heavier-than-air machine that would fly, for he had given much time to the means of propulsion.
-In 1889 he invented a rotary engine which appears to have attracted so little notice that its principle had to be discovered over again by the Seguin brothers in 1908.
-This form of engine was much used in early aviation until it was superseded by later inventions.
-His development of the rotary engine was frustrated by the weight of materials and quality of machining available at the time, and he was unable to get sufficient power from his engines to build an independent flying machine.